prathibha-vzm/Main_Project_2/README.md

 * Explicit Waits for UI Synchronization – Ensures stability by waiting for elements to be visible/clickable before actions.
 * Structured Folder Organization – Separate folders for tests, pages, keywords, variables, utilities, and reports.
 * Exception Handling – Improves test resilience and minimizes flaky test results.
+* Cross-Browser - Supports execution on Chrome and Edge to validate application compatibility.

 # Why Robot Framework
 * Readable, tabular syntax — test cases are simple to write and easy to maintain.